mkay/mui/README.md

 ### Disclaimer
-- I myself only monitor a handful of machines so let me know how this template works out on larger installations.
+- I myself only monitor a handful of machines so let me know how this template workson larger installations.